 You can tweak the RSS reader to take up as much or as little screen space as you like, even having it unravel down your entire screen to show you the latest articles from the sites in your feed (you can control how many articles are listed).

-It’s pretty full-featured, complete with filters to sift through to exactly what you want to read.
+It’s pretty full-featured, complete with filters to sift through that leave exactly what you want to read.

 The name may be a little ominous, but in truth there are a lot of situations where you may urgently want to record a video of a situation you find yourself in and send it immediately to a pre-programmed contact.
 With Police, telling Siri “I’m getting pulled over” switches on the front camera, starts recording a video, then sends that video to a contact of your choice.
 You can change the actual command, of course, but there’s something to be said for a shortcut that can quickly capture events in a situation where you feel that evidence will be required.

 As its name implies, Keep Me Alive takes power saving to an extreme level.
-While iOS has its own built-in low power mode, Keep Me Alive turns off everything it can to help keep your phone running until you can get somewhere to charge it up.
+While iOS has its own built-in low power mode, Keep Me Alive turns off everything it can to help keep your phone keep running until you can get somewhere to charge it.
 This Shortcut turns off Wi-Fi, cellular data, Bluetooth, music, and anything else it can.

 Another handy utility-style Shortcut, Water Eject plays a certain tone to get water out of your speaker.
 The iPhone has been water-resistant for a few generations now, but getting it wet can make the sound a little weird.
 This shortcut gets rid of the water using the same tech as the Apple Watch.